Several studies have shown that there is a direct link between male infertility, lifestyle factors, and poor sperm health.

 This relatively large study, printed in Reproductive Biology and Endocrinology, in 2012, analyzed the sperm of 1683 patients undergoing assisted reproductive technologies (ART).

-All of the men participated in a survey about their age, body mass index (BMI), ejaculation frequency, nutrition, sports, sleep habits and social behavior.
+All of the men participated in a survey about their age, body mass index (BMI), ejaculation frequency, nutrition, sports, sleep habits, and social behavior.
 Semen samples were collected and evaluated based on MSOME (motile sperm organelle morphology examination) and World Health Organization (WHO) criteria.

 The results of a close examination of both the survey and results of the semen analysis showed that although no single parameter was shown to directly affect sperm health, the combination of higher BMI, regular coffee intake, low ejaculatory frequency and sexual abstinence was shown to have a negative effect on sperm motility.
 Motility is how the sperm moves.

-The study concluded that a combination of adverse lifestyle factors may have a detrimental effect on sperm count, motility and the amount of cellular fluid in the sperm head, known as vacuole.
+The study concluded that a combination of adverse lifestyle factors may have a detrimental effect on sperm count, motility and the amount of cellular fluid in the sperm head, known as cytoplasm.
 The combination of these factors may greatly reduce a couple’s chance at a successful and healthy pregnancy.

 Important findings in this study: